[Last Update: July 2022]

 Should I buy cycles or Sagas first?

 This is a very common debate, and a question that you might also be asking yourself after reading through this article.
 I am in the cycle camp, because I believe that the cycles are in general a bit easier to pick up as a new player, and offer better utility cards than the sagas.
 Not every cycle is ready to be picked up by new players though, as I do not recommend getting the Against the Shadow, Ringmaker, or Vengeance of Mordor cycle if you are just getting started.
 Buying the Sagas first will get you some familiar faces right away, but the Sagas do not explore all the archetypes and only retell familiar stories.
-This can appeal to you, in which case I would suggest starting with the Black Riders Saga expansion and see how you like it.
+This can appeal to you, in which case I would suggest starting with the Black Riders Saga expansion or the Fellowship of the Ring expansion (which contains Black Riders and The Road Darkens) and see how you like it.

 If I can only buy 6 expansions, which should I get?